Story by: David Steen Martin on May 27, 2017

-Previous studies had looked at headaches in non-athletes, but little work was done on whether athletes were more prone to headaches, particularly migraines.
+Previous studies had looked at headaches in non-athletes, but little work was done on whether athletes were more prone to headaches, particularly migraine.
 The athletes in the study played football and a number of other contact and noncontact sports.

 “This is a special and unique population of athlete,” Dr. Seifert said.
-“My suspicion is that contact sport experience may heighten the possibility or likelihood of experiencing migraines later in the course of a young person’s lifetime.”
+“My suspicion is that contact sport experience may heighten the possibility or likelihood of experiencing migraine later in the course of a young person’s lifetime.”

-Research has shown that athletes who suffer from migraines are more likely to sustain a concussion and also take longer to recover from concussions.
+Research has shown that athletes who suffer from migraine are more likely to sustain a concussion and also take longer to recover from concussions.
 Migraine sufferers also experience a higher risk of stroke, epilepsy, depression, anxiety and chronic pain.

 Dr. Seifert has long held an interest in both athletics and science.
 He realized he could combine his interests in sports and neurology during a fellowship at the renowned Houston Headache Clinic, which treated a number of professional athletes.
 On his Twitter page, Dr. Seifert describes his outlook as: “Pro-Brains.
 Pro-Sports.
 Yes, the two can coexist.”